Palermo

 Nightlife in Palermo

 Palermo is a city that offers evening entertainment all year round.
-The historic center is full of clubs, wine bars and pubs for all tastes.
-For a quiet and more cultural evening, you could also opt for the shows and concerts in the city's beautiful theaters.
+The historic center is full of clubs, wine bars and pubs for all tastes, perfect for a visit after a leisurely stroll along the Foro Italico promenade.
+For a quiet and more cultural evening, you might also consider attending the shows and concerts at the city's beautiful theaters.

 Food in Palermo

 Sicilian cuisine is among the most loved in Italy and the capital of Sicily boasts an excellent gastronomic tradition.
-Simplicity and centuries-old traditions are truly found in all dishes of Palermo, influenced by many different cultures.
+The essence of simplicity and centuries-old traditions permeates every dish in Palermo, reflecting the city's rich cultural influences.

 Between rotisserie, fresh fish delicacies and desserts in Palermo, it isn't easy to stay on a diet!